 Last year I decided I was ready to add more personality to our bedroom in my favorite shade of blue.
 I had been holding on to a swatch of Quadrille Fabric’s Happy Garden Reverse in the most beautiful pale blue for something special.
 When we had this paper installed in our room it instantly felt cozier and sophisticated.
 I love pattern on pattern so it was really fun to mix this paper with a printed batik quilt and our pale blue nightstands.
 This paper is incredibly soothing to me and has elevated the look of our bedroom!
 The same look can easily be achieved with this similar paper from Serena and Lily.

-Instally things gorgeous green and blue wallpaper from Meg Braff was a game changer in this bathroom.
+I knew I wanted to add more wallpapers in my home and instantly, this gorgeous green and blue wallpaper from Meg Braff was a game changer in this bathroom.
 The walls went from a dark navy to this light and bright, cheerful space!
 I smile every time I walk in here.
 I love adding more green throughout our house and this was how I started.

-We live in an early 1900’s farmhouse and typically of that era our home has a very narrow, steep staircase going to the second floor.
+We live in an early 1900’s farmhouse and typical of that era, our home has a very narrow, steep staircase going to the second floor.
 This might have been the biggest transformation in our home.
 The walls were bare and very boring.
-I took a change and wallpapered the entire stairway as well as the small vestibule below it with Serena and Lily’s feather wallpaper in bone.
+I took a chance and wallpapered the entire stairway as well as the small vestibule below it with Serena and Lily’s feather wallpaper in bone.
 I opted for a neutral paper that worked well with the green and blue paper in the bathroom just off the vestibule.
 I love that this is patterned yet subtle.
 It has the slightest texture and has created the perfect backdrop for a gallery wall of fun art prints!

 This Lulie Wallace Lara wallpaper in Finley’s room is like a breath of fresh air.
 It has all of her favorite colors in it and has served her room so well as she has transitioned from a little girl to a teen.
-We opted to only paper one wall in an effort to stay in budget and color matched the rest of her walls with the background color of the wallpaper.
+We opted to only paper one wall in an effort to stay within budget and color-matched the rest of her walls with the background color of the wallpaper.
 I have even used it as a backdrop for a few of my photo shoots because I love this pattern so much.